imluri/IYAI/README.md

 ## Notes
 - The AI scouts before acting: it checks instances exist and understands the structure before making changes.
 Quality depends on the model
-- Rate-limited responses (429) retry up to 3 times automatically with a notification
+- Rate-limited responses (429) retry up to 3 times automatically with a notification; in multi-key mode the next key is tried on each retry
 - API errors show inline in the chat with the full response body accessible for debugging
 - Stop button cuts the AI off mid-response
 - Script reading uses `decompile()` in executor environments